phalcon-orphanage/docs/en/di.md

 <a name='factory-default-di'></a>
 ## Factory Default DI
 Although the decoupled character of Phalcon offers us great freedom and flexibility, maybe we just simply want to use it as a full-stack framework.
-To achieve this, the framework provides a variant of `Phalcon\Di` called `Phalcon\Di\FactoryDefault`.
+To achieve this, the framework provides a variant of [Phalcon\Di](api/Phalcon_Di) called [Phalcon\Di\FactoryDefault](api/Phalcon_Di_FactoryDefault).
 This class automatically registers the appropriate services bundled with the framework to act as full-stack.

 ```php
 <?php